 For more information on Septoria leaf spot: Contact your county Extension agent.

-© 2001-2012 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2001-2012 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.